-The outcomes of the Preliminary Economic Assessment study will determine whether further resource expansion drilling is necessary.
-Once completed, further infill drilling may be required to upgrade any Inferred Resources that fall inside the optimistic pit design shell.
+We continue to review the results of the recently release Preliminary Economic Assessment study parameters.
+A thorough review of the results of this information will determine whether further resource expansion drilling is necessary.
+Further infill drilling may be required to upgrade any resource estimate that falls inside the optimistic pit design shell.
 Further infill drilling may also be required to improve the geological confidence in the model and to upgrade the mineral resources.
 Should this be required it would be appropriate to develop a second or third certified reference material.